seb-ma/MMM-IT8951/README.md

 To force a full refresh of the e-ink screen, the notification `IT8951_ASK_FULL_REFRESH` must be sent.

-Exemple to send it from another module:
+Example to send it from another module:

 ```js
 this.sendNotification("IT8951_ASK_FULL_REFRESH");